Toxic Tort & Property Contamination

 In terms of property contamination, land remediation is the process by which the harmful components/chemicals affecting the environment are cleaned up.
 A remediation plan typically requires cooperation between the landowner, the at-fault party and third-party environmental/industry organizations.
 The plan involves determining how much of the land has been contaminated, who was at fault, restoring the property to its prior condition by removing the toxins, monitoring cleanup results, and preventing future contamination from occurring.

 Let a Houston Personal Injury Attorney Help You Get Justice

-As experienced Houston attorneys, Neal Davis and Jed Silverman know what it takes to face off against big companies and defend the rights of property contamination victims.
-They have successfully represented thousands of clients and tried hundreds of cases to juries.
-Backed by a history of getting results, Neal and Jed are consistently recognized as top trial lawyers in Texas.
-While continuing to practice in separate firms, Neal Davis and Jed Silverman have teamed up to provide maximum recovery for people harmed by property contamination and toxic injuries.
+As an experienced Houston attorney, Neal Davis knows what it takes to face off against big companies and defend the rights of property contamination victims.
+He has successfully represented thousands of clients and tried hundreds of cases to juries.
+Backed by a history of getting results, Neal is consistently recognized as a top trial lawyer in Texas.
+While continuing to practice in a separate firm, Neal Davis provides maximum recovery for people harmed by property contamination and toxic injuries.

 We know that winning isn’t everything; it’s the only thing - especially when going up against oil and gas corporations with near limitless resources at their disposal.

 Contact us for a no-risk, free consultation.
 With our No Fee Guarantee, you don't pay a penny unless we win your case.